 The Driving Force: Magnetic versus Optical Encoder Engines

-The heart of an encoder is the way that it provides information – that’s the encoder engine.
+The heart of a rotary encoder is the way that it provides information – that’s the encoder engine.
 An encoder engine takes the positional and speed information and then supplies the signal that is sent to the application.

 The engine type is categorized by the method that the control information is determined.
 There are two major categories: